citsystems/jsify/sphinx/source/using_assertions.rst

 ### Asserting Values with `values_equal`

-The `values_equal` method allows you to perform deep comparisons between a `JsonObject` and a dictionary or list of expected values.
-It ensures that the structure and content of the `JsonObject` match the expected format.
+The `values_equal` method allows you to perform deep comparisons between a `Object` and a dictionary or list of expected values.
+It ensures that the structure and content of the `Object` match the expected format.

 **Example:**